Dark Angel (Andrews novel): Summary

 After the events of Heaven, Heaven Casteel finds herself in the care and custody of her grandparents, the wealthy Tony and Jillian Tatterton, who live at Farthinggale Manor.
 Heaven dreams of a wonderful new life - of new friends, a good school, beautiful clothes and, most importantly, love.
 She wishes to make her family name respectable, find her brothers and sisters, and have a family once again.

 Conflict with her newfound grandparents soon arises, however.
 Her grandmother Jillian is vain and selfish, while her step-grandfather, Tony, veers from being dignified and generous to being controlling and domineering.
-The only person Heaven can talk to is Tony's brother, Troy, who suffers from depression.
+The only person Heaven can talk to is Tony's brother, Troy, who has depression.
 While Heaven is given everything she wants in material terms - beautiful clothes, a fine education and enough money to go to college - she is still unhappy due to Tony's stipulation that she must not see her brothers and sisters.
 If she does, Tony will cease all financial support.
 Heaven does not try to see Tom and Fanny, but she does continue to write them letters, and continues her efforts to find Jane and Keith.

 After a time, Troy and Heaven fall in love, become lovers, and plan to marry.
 Tony is thrilled, but Jillian is troubled.
 Heaven decides to see her family and lies to Tony about going to New York City.
 Heaven finds Jane and Keith in Washington D.C., living happily with their adoptive parents — they are upset to see Heaven and tell her to go away.
 Heartbroken by their rejection, Heaven then discovers Fanny is living in a boarding home in Nashville, Tennessee and may be prostituting herself due to lack of money.
 Fanny reveals that she was forced to give her baby, named Darcy, to Reverend Wayland Wise, the baby's biological father.
 To keep Fanny quiet, Wayland and his wife gave her some money to leave town and to never return.
 Fanny longs to have Darcy back and confesses that Darcy is all she can think about.
 She then threatens to tell Heaven's grandparents that Luke was cruel and unfaithful to Leigh, and that Leigh lived in squalor and poverty, unless Heaven gets Darcy back for her.
 By contrast, Tom is living happily with his father and Luke's new wife, Stacie, who has just had a baby boy named Drake.
 Tom is helping his father with the circus now owned by Luke.
 Tom tells Heaven that Luke has turned his life around thanks to Stacie.